 The Authorisations for Ranger mine and the Jabiluka project area are issued under the Northern Territory Mining Management Act 2001.
 The Act provides for alterations to the Authorisation to be issued by the Northern Territory Government.
 The Authorisations require that ERA seeks approval for certain activities from the Northern Territory regulatory authority, through DoR, which then considers applications after oss and the NLC have assessed the proposal and provided feedback.
-This provides the primary mechanism for the Supervising Scientist's participation in the regulatory processes of the Northern Territory Government to act in accordance with the advice of the Commonwealth Minister.
+This provides the primary mechanism for the Supervising Scientist's participation in the regulatory processes of the Northern Territory Government and is supported by section 34 of the Act which requires the Northern Territory Government to act in accordance with the advice of the Commonwealth Minister.